Math Resources and Ideas for Upper Elementary Teachers

 One of my favorites is called The Incredible Power of Yet.
 This short video will inspire your students to conquer long division!

-long division base 10 blocks
+long division with base 10 blocks

 Students need to know the meaning behind the steps.
 Why do we compare the remainder to the divisor?
 Why do we bring down the next digit?
-They won’t understand this without seeing it first.

-Therefore, on day one, I help students model the process with base 10 blocks.
 We have deep conversations about what each part of the division problem means and why the steps are in the order they are.
 As a result, students begin to understand the true meaning behind the algorithm.

-Tip #3: Teach the Box Method First
+Tip #3: Teach the Box Method

 I want to kick myself for not teaching this method years ago.
-The “box method” prepares students to learn the algorithm but presents the steps in a simpler, more organized manner.
+The Box Method prepares students to learn the algorithm but presents the steps in a simpler, more organized manner.
 I teach this method first and work up to dividing a 4-digit number.
 Here is a video of an example in action.

 After students master this method and comprehend the steps of long division, I move to the algorithm.